 What to see in St Paul’s Cathedral in London

-St Paul’s Cathedral impresses even from the outside, the imposing façade and the famous dome are the first thing that strike you.
+St Paul’s Cathedral impresses even from the outside; the imposing façade and the famous dome are the first things that strike you.
 But if you make time to go inside, you’ll be able to explore its magnificent decoration.
 As well as the following:

-- The main space on the ground floor is cross-shaped, with stunning fresco paintings that adorn the ceilings.
+- The main space on the ground floor is cross-shaped, with stunning fresco paintings adorning the ceilings.

 - Whispering Gallery: This is probably the most well-known gallery of the dome.
 It was named as such due to its acoustics – where you can hear any sounds in the opposite part of the gallery.
 It can be reached via 257 steps.